goetzk/ansible-courier/README.md

 To control the creation of the private key any variable provided by franklinkim.openssl can be used.
 See Example Playbook below.
+# Where should the key/cert go?
+openssl_certs_path: /etc/courier
+openssl_keys_path: /etc/courier

+# Set true if the filesystem /etc/ resides on is read only
+rofs_enable: false
 ```

 Dependencies